softpython2884/QuestHub/src/FlowDocs/PRD_CodeQuest_Academy.md

 *   **"CodeCoins" & Virtual Shop:**
     *   Students earn a virtual currency for completing quests and helping others.
     *   A "shop" allows them to spend CodeCoins on cosmetic items: profile themes, custom avatar borders, special badges.
+*   **Daily Streaks & XP History:**
-*   **Daily Streaks:** Encourage consistent engagement by tracking daily logins or commits to quest projects.
+    *   **Streaks:** Encourage consistent engagement by tracking daily logins or commits to quest projects.
+    *   **XP Log:** A section in the profile showing a history of XP gains (e.g., "+50 XP: Completed 'Intro to APIs' Quest", "+5 XP: Provided Peer Review").
+*   **Unlockable Content:** Certain difficult side quests, profile themes, or easter eggs could only be unlocked after reaching a specific level or completing a certain quest branch.

 ### 5.2.
 Deeper Pedagogy & Collaboration
 *   **Visual Skill Tree Interface:** A graphical, interactive UI where students can see the entire Main Quest Tree, their completed quests, available paths, and locked future quests.
 They could even plan their desired path.